ruudvh/baste-music.nl/README.md

 * Glitch effect by: [noriel](https://codepen.io/toperrr/pen/KKqMRjw?editors=1100)

 ## License
-Distributed under the MIT License.
+The "BASTE music" logo is reserved, and copyright is retained by the original owner.
+You cannot modify or redistribute the logo without explicit permission from the copyright holder.
+All code distributed under the MIT License.
 See `LICENSE.txt` for more information.

 <p align="right">(<a href="#top">back to top</a>)</p>